 - Plastiq makes it possible to pay bills when you do not have the cash readily available.
 While it is never a good idea to go into credit card debt, paying by credit card can give you more time to get the required funds.

-Any business or person in any industry and for any amount can be paid on Plastiq so long as there is a good/service being provided.
-This list should give you some ideas:
+Almost any business or person in any industry and for any amount can be paid on Plastiq so long as there is a good/service being provided.
+This list should give you some ideas, but please check against the chart above to see which credit card types allow each type of payment:

 - Car payments (monthly leases)